alvistack/python-team-tools-dh-python/pybuild.rst

     before test step and removed before install step.
     By default only `pyproject.toml` and `pytest.ini` files, and `test` and `tests` directories are copied to build directory.
+    If `testfiles` are provided, it overrides these defaults, if still required they need to be explicitly specified.

 BUILD SYSTEM ARGUMENTS
 ----------------------